* S&P, Dow extend gains, Nasdaq turns positive

 * Chip stocks slip on weak Nvidia, AMAT forecasts

-* Among FAANG stocks, Apple is sole gainer
+* Among FANG stocks, Apple is sole gainer

-* Tesla plunges following Musk interview, UBS note
+* Tesla drops following Musk interview, UBS note

 By Stephen Culp

-NEW YORK, Aug 17 (Reuters) - U.S. stocks closed higher on Friday, with the S&P 500 and the Dow Jones Industrial Average extending gains and the Nasdaq turning positive on reports of progress in tariff disputes between the United States and its trading partners China and Mexico.
+NEW YORK, Aug 17 (Reuters) - The S&P 500 and the Dow Jones Industrial average extended gains and the Nasdaq turned positive on Friday on reports of progress in talks between the United States and China and other trading partners.

-Chinese and U.S. negotiators are planning talks to resolve their trade row ahead of meetings in November, the Wall Street Journal reported on Friday.
-Additionally, Mexico’s economy minister, Ildefonso Guajardo, said he hopes to wrap up outstanding bilateral issues on the North American Free Trade Agreement (NAFTA) by the middle of next week.
+Chinese and U.S. negotiators are aiming for talks to end their trade spat ahead of meetings in November, the Wall Street Journal reported on Friday.
+And Mexico’s economy minister Ildefonso Guajardo said he hopes to conclude outstanding bilateral issues on the North American Free Trade Agreement (NAFTA) by the middle of next week.

-For the week, the S&P and the Dow posted weekly gains, but the Nasdaq showed a loss for the same period.
+For the week, the S&P and the Dow were on track to post weekly gains, but the Nasdaq appeared on track to show a loss.

-Following bleak forecasts, shares of Nvidia Corp and Applied Materials Inc fell 4.9 percent and 7.7 percent, respectively, pushing the Philadelphia SE Semiconductor index 0.7 percent lower.
+Bleak forecasts from Nvidia Corp and Applied Materials Inc pushed the Philadelphia SE Semiconductor index 0.7 percent lower.

-Among the so-called FAANG group of momentum stocks, all but Apple Inc fell.
-The smartphone maker gained 2.0 percent to an all-time closing high.
+Among the so-called FAANG group of momentum stocks, all but Apple Inc were down.

-Shares of Tesla Inc dropped 8.9 percent, their worst day in over two years after Chief Executive Elon Musk’s interview with the New York Times and a UBS note saying the company could lose $6,000 on every base Model 3 sedan due to powertrain costs.
+Shares of Tesla Inc dropped 8.4 percent and were on track for their worst day in over four months after Chief Executive Elon Musk’s interview with the New York Times, and UBS analysts said that the electric automaker could lose $6,000 on every base Model 3 sedan due to powertrain costs.

-Second-quarter earnings season is approaching the finish line.
+Second-quarter earnings season nears its conclusion.
 Of the 467 companies in the S&P 500 that have reported, 79.2 percent have beaten consensus estimates, according to Thomson Reuters I/B/E/S.

 All 11 major sectors in the S&P 500 were in positive territory.

-Deere & Co’s shares rose 2.4 percent after quarterly results missed analysts’ estimates due to higher raw materials and freight costs.
+Deere & Co’s quarterly results missed analysts’ estimates due to higher raw materials and freight costs, but it offered an optimistic forecast for the U.S farming economy.
+The farming equipment manufacturer’s shares rose 2.5 percent.

-Advancing issues outnumbered declining ones on the NYSE by a 2.45-to-1 ratio; on Nasdaq, a 1.41-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 2.52-to-1 ratio; on Nasdaq, a 1.43-to-1 ratio favored advancers.

-The S&P 500 posted 38 new 52-week highs and 3 new lows; the Nasdaq Composite recorded 83 new highs and 69 new lows.
+The S&P 500 posted 35 new 52-week highs and 3 new lows; the Nasdaq Composite recorded 75 new highs and 60 new lows.
+(Reporting by Stephen Culp, additional reporting by Sinead Carew Editing by Susan Thomas)